-This report summarizes the results of the remedial action conducted on Building 44 at the U.S. Department of Energy (DOE) Grand Junction Projects Office (GJPO) facility.
-The concrete foundation and interior wood surfaces of this building were radiologically contaminated, and the building was demolished in 1994.
+This report summarizes the results of the remedial action conducted on Building 39 at the U.S. Department of Energy (DOE) Grand Junction Projects Office (GJPO) facility.
+The soil beneath this building was radiologically contaminated, and the systems enclosed by the building were obsolete.
+The building was demolished in 1992.
 The soil within the building footprint complies with applicable regulations and can be released for unrestricted use and unlimited exposure.
 After all Grand Junction Projects Office Remedial Action Project (GJPORAP) remedial action is completed, the facility is expected to be transferred to the Long-Term Surveillance and Maintenance (LTS) Program to allow restoration of the aquifer.
-The remediation of the exterior land areas and the other buildings and associated utilities on the DOE-GJPO facility will be summarized in separate reports.
+The remediation of the other buildings and associated utilities on the DOE-GJPO facility will be summarized in separate reports.
+The certification of the soil in this area was addressed also in the Final Report of the Decontamination and Decommissioning of the Exterior Land Areas of the Grand Junction Projects Office Facility (DOE 1995a).